Peoples Temple Photo Gallery

 Photos Recovered by the FBI

-Many photographs were recovered by the FBI following the deaths in Jonestown.
-A sampling of the photographs appear here on the Jonestown website.
-Others appear in the Flickr collection in at least five albums: FBI Photos from Jonestown 01, FBI Photos from Jonestown 02, FBI Photos from Jonestown 03, FBI Photos from Jonestown 04, and FBI Investigators 1978.
-Other photos collected by the FBI appear scattered throughout Flickr albums devoted to life in Jonestown.
-Many additional photos, however, have not yet been released in a reproducible format from the FBI, an issue which is still the subject of continuing litigation.
+Hundreds of photographs were recovered by the FBI following the deaths in Jonestown.
+They appear in the Flickr collection in at least five albums: FBI Photos from Jonestown 01, FBI Photos from Jonestown 02, FBI Photos from Jonestown 03, FBI Photos from Jonestown 04, and FBI Investigators 1978.
+Other photos collected by the FBI, which document life in Jonestown, are scattered throughout Flickr albums.

 The Brian Holtz Collection